raspberrypilearning/naughty-and-nice/en/step_6.md

 ```python
 my_string = "The price of milk is £0.45 a pint"
 ```
-Now imagine you wanted to remove the `£0.45` from the above string.
+Now imagine you wanted to remove the `£0.45` from this string.

 - Start by removing the `£` sign, using the `re.sub` method to replace it with an empty string.